zerotier/libzt/README.md

 Please make pull requests against the `dev` branch.
 The `master` branch is release, and `edge` is for unstable and work in progress changes and is not likely to work.

 ### Commercial License
- - To be released from GPLv3, contact us directly via `contact@zerotier.com` to discuss commercial licensing.
+ - If you want a commercial license to use libzt in your product contact us directly via `contact@zerotier.com`.

 ### Adding a custom network stack
  - If you wish to use something other than lwIP or picoTCP, you can easily add your own API function calls in `src/libzt.cpp` or `src/VirtualSocket.cpp` depending on whether your stack's API exposes a POSIX-socket API or a raw API, respectively.